 Replace Original Medicare

-Medicare Advantage, or Part C, replaces Original Medicare administered by a private insurance company.
-It works similarly to work-provided coverage, has HMO and PPO-like features, and is subject to prior authorization.
+Medicare Advantage, or Part C, replaces Original Medicare, which is administered by a private insurance company.
+It works similarly to work-provided coverage, has HMO- and PPO-like features, and is subject to prior authorization.
 This plan:

 • Often includes additional benefits, such as prescriptions or dental and vision insurance

-• Sets restrictions on which doctors you can see and may offer overall less choice in care
+• Sets restrictions on which doctors you can see and may offer fewer choices in care

 • Has premiums as low as $0, but there is potential for high out-of-pocket costs